docusign/sample-app-tgk-financial-ios/README.md

 # TGK: DocuSign Sample Application

 ## Introduction
 TGK is a DocuSign sample application demonstrating how the DocuSign iOS SDK can be used to in a Host iOS app related to Investments.
 TGK is written in Swift using UIKit and Story boards.
-You can find a live instance running at "Link needed here for Appetize"
+[You can find a live instance running](https://appetize.io/embed/h04rcr0rzjkk9f8p9cgev233wg).

 TGK demonstrates the following:
 1. Authentication